Arxcis/adventofcode2020/README.md

 #### [CONTRIBUTING.md](./CONTRIBUTING.md)

-A shout-out to the developers over at Maritime Optima - https://github.com/orgs/MaritimeOptima/people - for volunteering to support this project :pray:
+A shout-out to the developers over at Maritime Optima - https://github.com/orgs/MaritimeOptima/people - volunteering to support this project :pray:

 Also a big thanks to the rest of our contributors :tada:
 - @Celebrian